mwolf-net/number-obfuscator/README.md

 ### Prerequisites

-To generate images with the script, you need to have *TeX* installed; specifically, the *texi2dvi* program.
-On Ubuntu, you can install this with `sudo apt-get install texinfo texlive`.
+To generate images with the script, you need to have *TeX* installed, plus the helper utilities *texi2dvi* and *dvipng*.
+On Ubuntu, you can install this with `sudo apt-get install texinfo texlive dvipng`.

-To generate pictures in .png format, you also need the *convert* program, which you can install with `sudo apt-get install imagemagick`.

 ### Running the script